 Thanks to the pandemic, experiential marketers have had to get pretty creative during the last 18 months.
-They’ve had to putting the brakes on in-person promotional experiences like events, product showcases and pop-up activations and pivoting quickly to deliver virtual experiences in their place.
+They’ve been forced to put the brakes on in-person promotional experiences like events, product showcases and pop-up activations and quickly adapt to delivering virtual experiences instead.

 But virtual brand experiences will not simply go by the way-side once live events pick up again.
 These new ways of engaging with consumers will continue to live on well after the pandemic is over.

 Savvy marketers know that hybrid experiences are here to stay.